-Add Stickpins to highlight the Pan Evaporation Sites at Lake Travis and Lake Ivie, both important water supply lakes on the Colorado River in Texas.
+Add Stickpins to highlight the Pan Evaporation Sites at Lake Travis and Ivie Reservoir, both important water supply lakes on the Colorado River in Texas.
+Click on the Stickpin tool, then click on the map to place the stickpin.
+Add Title and Description Text.
+Click Close.